 A 5-step Program for What Ails Us – First Installment

-Many people acknowledge a range of modern afflictions that ail us and challenges that face us.
+Posted by Martin Ogle on Mar 4, 2019 in All Posts | Comments Off on A 5-step Program for What Ails Us – First InstallmentThere are a range of modern afflictions that ail us and challenges that face us.
 Malaise, lack of meaning and dysfunction at the personal, family, community and national level.
-Topsoil loss, habitat loss, even climate change.
+Topsoil loss, habitat loss, and climate change.
 Economic challenges.
 Social injustices of all sorts.
-I, personally, think most of these are real and dangerous conditions and trends.
-Many already affect people all over the world and, even in the well-insulated and prosperous U.S., we are starting to feel the pain associated with ecological impacts devastating other parts of the world.
-More serious crap is coming down the pike if things don’t change.
+These are real and dangerous conditions and trends.
+Challenges at the personal and family level and injustice affect people all over the world.
+Many economies are unstable and many are failing.
+And, even in the well-insulated and prosperous U.S., we are starting to feel the pain associated with ecological impacts that are already devastating other parts of the world.
+More serious crap is coming down the pike if can’t figure things out.

-I offer a 5-step program to adjust our approach and do things differently.
+I am offering a 5-step program to adjust our approach and do things differently.
 I’ll address each of these steps in separate “musings” (blogs).
 The present musing has to do with the way we interact with each other.
 The other four are listed at the conclusion of this essay and will be elaborated upon in subsequent musings.

 Step 1) Yes, No or Maybe – be proactively honest, clear and respectful with ourselves and each other.

-I believe that this step is currently the biggest limiting factor to our being able to address or solve anything at any level; even to simply live reasonably happy lives on a day to day basis.
+I believe that this is currently the biggest limiting factor to our being able to address or solve anything at any level; even to simply live reasonably happy lives on a day-to-day basis.
 Without attention to being more proactively honest, clear and respectful with each other, we’ll remain largely unable to focus on what needs our attention, let alone be able to proceed in healthy directions as families, communities or a nation.
 We’ll continue to be more polarized and less trusting.
 So, I begin with a poem for your consideration:

 “A Ritual to Read to Each Other:”